Do you need bad faith attorneys? Do you believe that you’re a victim of insurance bad faith?

 Under Colorado law, insurance bad faith is proven when you can show that an insurance company is refusing to pay on a policyholder’s legitimate claim or is delaying the payment on a claim for an unreasonable period of time.

 Bad faith insurance can involve all kinds of situations including homeowner claims, property and health insurance and all other kinds of insurance policies.
+Hiring bad faith attorneys can be a great help.

 After suffering a loss, it can be disheartening to discover that the insurance you’ve paid into, sometimes for many years, suddenly refuses to cover your losses and help make you whole again.
 Refusing to pay a claim, failing to process it efficiently and in a timely manner, negotiating down the value of your losses – these are all common situations people face too often.